BW-WeightLiftingJournal/front-end/README.md

 Cardio section

 - What do the top 3 similar apps do for their users?
-	-Mapping, likes, comments, shares
+	- Mapping, likes, comments, shares

 Frameworks - Libraries

 - What 3rd party frameworks/libraries are you considering using?

-	-Material UI
+	- Material UI

 - Do APIs require you to contact its maintainer to gain access?

-	-No
+	- No

 - Are you required to pay to use the API?

-	-No
+	- No

 - Have you considered using Apple Frameworks?
 (MapKit, Healthkit, ARKit?)
-	-Yes
+	- Yes

 Target Audience

 - Who is your target audience?
 Be specific.

-	-People who lift.
+	- People who lift.
 Gymgoes, weightlifters, etc

 - What feedback have you gotten from potential users?

-	-Make it easy to use, organized, good UX & things mentioned in stretch goals
+	- Make it easy to use, organized, good UX & things mentioned in stretch goals

 - Have you validated the problem and your solution with your target audience?
 How?

-	-n/a
+	- n/a

 Research